Direct Access for Answers to Conjunctive Queries with Aggregation: Introduction

 Our analysis is done in two parts.
-In Section~\ref{sec:outside}, we study the case where the annotation or aggregation is \e{not} a part of the lexicographic order; we show that under reasonable assumptions about the complexity of the semiring operations, all results for ordinary databases~\cite{DBLP:conf/pods/CarmeliTGKR21} continue to hold in the presence of annotation (that is, we can solve annotation construction).
-We conclude the analogous tractability for the common aggregate functions (count, sum, min, max, average), with the exception of count-distinct which cannot be expressed efficiently as a semiring annotation.
-In Section~\ref{sec:inside}, we study the ability to include the annotation or aggregation in nontrivial positions within the lexicographic order; we show that the picture is more involved there since we hit hardness very quickly, and we need to carefully state the conditions that allow for efficient direct access for important cases.
+In Section~\ref{sec:outside}, we study the case where the annotation or aggregation is \e{not} a part of the lexicographic order; we show that under reasonable assumptions about the complexity of the semiring operations, the known dichotomy for ordinary databases~\cite{carmeli2023tractable} continues to hold in the presence of annotation (hence, we can efficiently solve the aforementioned first challenge, namely annotation construction).
+We conclude the analogous tractability frontier for the common aggregate functions (count, sum, min, max, average).
+A notable exception is the count-distinct aggregation, which cannot be expressed efficiently as a semiring annotation; we show that the class of tractable queries for count-distinct is indeed more restricted, and we establish the precise tractability condition (dichotomy) for this aggregation.